luoxiu/Schedule/README.md

 #### RunLoop

-The task will be executed on the current thread by default, and its implementation implementation is based on RunLoop.
-So you need to make sure that the current thread has a RunLoop available.
+The task will be executed on the current thread by default, and its implementation is based on RunLoop.
+So you need to ensure that the current thread has a RunLoop available.
 If the task is created on a child thread, you may need to run `RunLoop.current.run()`.

-By default, Task will be added to `.common` mode, you can specify mode when creating a task:
+By default, Task will be added to `.common` mode, you can specify another mode when creating a task:

 ```swift
 Plan.every(1.second).do(mode: .default) {